ctcodie/MathHammer/README.md

 mathhammer8th.surge.sh

+A single page static site MathHammer calculator.
+MathHammer is a method of measuring a units' effectiveness by using averages, for players of the Warhammer 40k tabletop game.

 # ToDo
 * Add validation on inputs
 * Ability to input multiple weapons
 * Bonus features, not priority
 	* Options for things like Feel no pain?
 Cover?
 	* Account for melta weapons? eg damage 2d6 pick the highest?
 How does this affect the average?
+		1d6 average is 3.5, so a roll of 4.
+		2d6 average is 4.47, which is still a roll of 4?
 * SEO